SpecFlowOSS/SpecFlow/docs/Guides/externaldata.md

 @DataSource:products.xlsx
 Forgatókönyv: The basket price is calculated correctly
-	The scenario will be treated as a scenario outline with the examples from the CSV file.
-	The CSV file contains multile fields, including product and price.
 	Amennyiben the price of <product> is €<price>
 	És the customer has put 1 pcs of <product> to the basket Amikor the basket price is calculated